You’ve probably heard of the term “safe word” for folks involved in kinky sex, but what about a “safe word” for travellers?

 Sometimes when we’re out and about in this great big world of ours, things are sunshine and lollipops.
 Everyone wants to be a Good Samaritan.
 When you’re travelling, that free drink/ride/room you’re offered is actually free, and those strangers do actually just want to help you along your way, and you come out of it with a story of just how astonishing humanity can be.

-Sometimes though — and depending on how and where you travel — things are borderline sketchy, or even downright dangerous.
+Sometimes though — and depending on how and where you travel — things are borderline sketchy, or even downright dangerous that you end up wishing you ran a people search of the people and businesses you deal with while traveling.
 I’ve had my share of close calls, run-ins that could’ve ended badly, and brushes with the seedier side of travel (like that ping pong show in Thailand) but I like to think that I’ve got a pretty good intuition of when a situation is about to go sideways.
 That’s when I bolt.
 It’s “feets don’t fail me now” time.

 Not everyone is wired with that flight mechanism though.
 And even sometimes when I’m in a new place, and I’m unfamiliar with the local scams aimed at travellers, it’s another seasoned traveller who has come to the rescue.

 The point of all this is, how do you let the person you’re travelling with know that you’ve got a bad feeling about this place/person/situation without letting the cat out of the bag to the other party?
 How do you tell someone, “We need to get the hell out of here!” without actually saying, “We need to get the hell out of here!”

 “A word serving as a prearranged and unambiguous signal to end an activity, such as between a dominant and submissive sexual couple.”